vectordotdev/vector/rfcs/2020-11-01-remap-metrics-support.md

 ## Drawbacks

-In order to maintain these functions there will be a slight maintenance burden.
+In order to maintain the metric paths there will be a slight maintenance burden.

 By exposing the metric data to Remap, it may place some restrictions should we want to change the internal model in the future.
 The more we decide to expose to